Blesbok Hunting in South Africa

 Trophy taken in the Eastern Cape South Africa.

-Found in the open veld or plains of South Africa, Blesbok’s preferred habitat is open grassland with water.
+Found in the open veld and savanna of South Africa, Blesbok’s preferred habitat is open grassland with water.

 Physically, rams and ewes are remarkably similar, with a mass of as much as 150 pounds.